|site search by freefind

 Rene Caisse is the woman who brought essiac into widespread use.
-Click here to read more about this remarkable woman, and also the history behind the eight essiac tea ingredients that make essiac the incredible blend that it is.
-Keep on reading to find out which eight herbs make up our eight herb essiac formula and also their customary uses.
+Go here to read more about this remarkable woman and to learn the history behind the eight essiac tea ingredients that make essiac the incredible blend that it is.
+Continue reading to find out which eight herbs make up our eight herb essiac formula and also their customary uses.
 To learn more about the individual herbs, simply click on the name of the herb below.

 Blessed Thistle.
 Blessed thistle is used for digestive problems such as gas, constipation, and upset stomach.